-On March 17, 2011, the REIT completed the acquisition of five properties in Manitoba and one in Québec aggregating approximately 104,000 square feet of gross leaseable area, for a cost of \$32.9 million.
+On March 17, 2011, the REIT completed the acquisition of five properties in Manitoba and one in Québec aggregating approximately 104,000 square feet of gross leasable area, for a cost of \$32.5 million.
 The properties are fully occupied, primarily by Shoppers Drug Mart.
-The acquisition was partially funded by the assumption of existing mortgages with contractual values of \$17.2 million.
+The acquisition was partially funded by the assumption of existing mortgages with contractual values of \$17.2 million, with the balance funded by cash from the proceeds of the REIT's debenture offering.
 An above market interest rate adjustment of \$1.5 million has been included in the determination of the total cost of this acquisition.